ml4bio/RNA-FM/README.md

 ```
 More tutorials can be found from [https://ml4bio.github.io/RNA-FM/](https://ml4bio.github.io/RNA-FM/).
 The related notebooks are stored in the `tutorials` folder.

-As for CDS-FM, the above code needs a slight revision.
+As for mRNA-FM, the above code needs a slight revision.
 To be noted, the length of input RNA sequences should be the multiple of 3 to ensure the sequence can be tokenized into a series of codons (3-mer).
 ```
 import torch
 import fm

-# Load CDS-FM model
+# Load mRNA-FM model
-model, alphabet = fm.pretrained.cds_fm_t12()
+model, alphabet = fm.pretrained.mrna_fm_t12()
 batch_converter = alphabet.get_batch_converter()
 model.eval()  # disables dropout for deterministic results